 ☐ face mask (lot of businesses will required you have one, before entering)

-☐ hand sanitizer (I use it after I touched door handles ..etc)
+☐ hand sanitizer (Use it after touching chargers, door handles ..etc)

 You should have a blanket packed for any road trip, but this is more important for EV road trips!
 Why?
 Because there are times you have to wait in the car while you are charging – there may not be restaurants or indoor spaces for your hangout while charging.

 Even when using a fast charger, you may have to wait an hour for charging.
 And sometimes it can get cold!

 So if I have to wait in the car, I just wrap myself in the blanket and take a mini nap 🙂

 And I don’t just throw the blanket in the car.
 I wrap it with another bag (I really like these Hefty clear recycling bags) so they don’t get dirty.